tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 * Tokens are used to represent an asset or utility on a blockchain platform.

-* You can tokenize things like gold, silver, the USD, real estate, your car, artwork, property, and virtually anything that holds some value.
+* You can tokenize things like gold, silver, dollars, euros, real estate, your car, artwork, property, and virtually anything that holds some value.

 * Since tokens are built using smart contracts, they can be programmed to do many things besides just payments.